fasrc/slurmmon/doc/INSTALL.md

 ### slurmmon-web

 Identify a host running httpd and mod_python.
-By default, the package installs files to `/etc/httpd/conf.d` and `/var/www/html/slurmmon`, but these are available *Relocation*s in the rpm.
+If you'll be generating *whitespace* reports, also identify a `web_root` on a shared filesystem that your webserver can read and to which the `slurmmon_whitespace_report` cron job can write.
+(See below about setting up this cron job -- usually it'll be on the same host as the main slurmmond service.)

 Install:

 * [slurmmon-web-0.0.2-fasrc01.noarch.rpm](RPMS/slurmmon-web-0.0.2-fasrc01.noarch.rpm?raw=true)
 * [slurmmon-python-0.0.2-fasrc01.noarch.rpm](RPMS/slurmmon-python-0.0.2-fasrc01.noarch.rpm?raw=true)

-possible using `--prefix` or `--relocate` to put the files in custom locations.
+using `--relocate` to change `/var/www/html/slurmmon` to your chosen `web_root`.
+(The default is fine if you're not generating *whitespace* reports.)

 Configure it by editing `/etc/slurmmon.conf`, which is json.
-Specifically, set `ploturl_gmetaurl`, `ploturl_cluster`, and `ploturl_host` to what's needed to construct a url to reach the Ganglia plots.
+Specifically, set `web_root` to whatever you used above and set `ploturl_gmetaurl`, `ploturl_cluster`, and `ploturl_host` to what's needed to construct a url to reach the Ganglia plots.

+If you're generating *whitespace* reports, you may consider editing `/etc/httpd/conf.d/slurmmon.conf` and putting the url `slurmmon/whitespace` behind an auth wall, since it does call out specific users about "poor" jobs and report job details.

 Reload the web server config: